PHX2600/The-Archive/forum/General Discussion/0691 - ex-copex-marine is threatening serious bodily harm.md

 That was essentially the gist of my plan...  <!-- s;) --><img src="{SMILIES_PATH}/icon_e_wink.gif" alt=";)" title="Wink" /><!-- s;) -->

-He may very well be a Mall Ninja, but not really the &quot;lawful hero type&quot; mentioned by Ugly.
+He may very well be a Mall Ninja, but not really the "lawful hero type" mentioned by Ugly.
 He constantly brings up references to firearms.
 In fact, in  a recent thread someone quipped about him putting two bullets in my chest and one in my head, and he replied:

-[quote:1eih7zyj]&quot;Nah, that's overkill.
+[quote:1eih7zyj]"Nah, that's overkill.
 Waste of good ammo.
 One in the the head should be quite sufficient to do the job.
 'Specially bein's how I prefer heavier calibers like .40 S&amp;W or .45 ACP.
 If you don't miss, then lighter recoil/muzzle flip, and faster fllowup shots are irrelevant.
 With the lighter calibers you'll also need that followup shot, hence the lighter recoil becomes important.
-I don't have that problem.&quot;[/quote:1eih7zyj]
+I don't have that problem."[/quote:1eih7zyj]

 As far as embarassing pictures, here's a good start: [removed by request]